lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/reaxff/reax-silica.rst

     :alt: Amorphous silica colored by charges using VMD
     :class: only-dark

-    Amorphous silica colored by charges using VMD
+    Amorphous silica colored by charges using VMD.
+Dandling oxygen groups appear in green.

 Deform the structure
 ====================

 ..  container:: justify

-    Now let us apply a deformation to the structure and force some bonds to break and eventually re-form.
+    Now, let us apply a deformation to the structure in order to force some bonds to break and eventually re-form.

     Next to RelaxSilica/, create a folder, call it Deform/ and create a file named input.lammps in it.
 Copy the following lines:

 ..  code-block:: bash
     :caption: *to be copied in Deform/input.lammps*

     # SiO amorphous silica deformed with reaxff potential